krishambre/identity-reconciliation/README.md

 ## Installation
-To install and set up the project, use the following command: `npm install` To run the project use : `npm run start`
+To install and set up the project, use the following command: `npm install`

+To run the project use : `npm run start`

 ## Usage
 The app is hosted at https://identity-reconciliation-ommc.onrender.com/identify .
-This is a POST endpoint and can be used along with the following repsonse body
+This is a POST endpoint and can be used along with the following request body
 ```
 {
 	"email"?: string,